MicrosoftDocs/office-developer-client-docs/docs/project/project-server-2013-architecture.md

 - (A) The user can choose which project sites to import.
 Project Server imports the project sites, and optionally deletes associated .mpp files.
 The SharePoint task list of an imported project becomes read-only.

 - (B) After association, Project Professional creates new projects and saves or publishes to Project Server.
 The Active Cache in Project Professional maintains data synchronization with Project Server.
-The Schedule Web Part in Project Web App can do server-side scheduling.
+The Schedule web part in Project Web App can do server-side scheduling.

 - (C) When a new project is published in Project Professional, the user has the option of creating a project site for the project.
 A project can also be created in Project Web App with a full-control EPT and published with a read-only task list to a project site in the site collection.